-LDEN or day - evening - night average noise levels are modelled within the scheme extent.
-Noise levels are recorded as being between 67 and 71db on the road (Scotland's Noise Scotland's Environment).
+LDEN, or 'day, evening, night average noise levels', are modelled within the scheme extent.
+Noise levels are recorded as being between 65 and 71db on the road (ScotGov).

-Baseline noise and vibration in the study area is mainly influenced by vehicles travelling along the A82 trunk road.
-Secondary sources are derived from day-to-day urban and agricultural/forestry land management activities
+Baseline noise and vibration in the study area is mainly influenced by vehicles travelling along the A85 trunk road.
+Secondary sources are derived from day-to-day agricultural/forestry land management activities.